srirangav/qlZipInfo/README.txt

     archive, the archive's total uncompressed size, the archive's total compressed size and the % compression.

-    For BinHex 4.0 files, the date modified and the summary row are omitted.
+    For Binhex 4.0 files, the date modified and the summary row are omitted.
 Instead the MacOS type and creator are shown.